Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: Background

 \ASE{In Step 4, HUDD \emph{automatically} identifies the subset of images belonging to the improvement set that are likely to lead to DNN errors, referred to as the \emph{unsafe set}.
 It is obtained by assigning the images of the improvement set to the root cause clusters according to their heatmap-based distance.}

 In Step 5, engineers manually label the images belonging to the unsafe set.
 Different from traditional practice, HUDD requires that engineers label only a small subset of the improvement set.

-In Step 6, to improve the accuracy of the DNN for every root cause observed, regardless of their frequency of occurrence in the training set, HUDD balances the labeled unsafe set using a bootstrap resampling approach.
+In Step 6, to improve the accuracy of the DNN for every root cause observed, regardless of their frequency of occurrence in the training set, HUDD balances the labeled unsafe set using a bootstrap resampling approach \MAJOR{R3.11}{(i.e., replicating samples in the unsafe set) in order to have a sufficiently large number of unsafe images to improve the DNN.}

 In Step 7, the DNN model is retrained by relying on a training set that consists of the union of the original training set and the balanced labeled unsafe set.

 Although effective, HUDD presents a number of limitations.
 First, it can only analyze DNN implementations extended to compute LRP.
 Although LRP implementations for multiple DNN architectures relying on the tensorflow framework are available~\cite{iNNvestigate}, it might be particularly complex for engineers to integrate LRP into a different DNN architecture.
 Indeed, the relevance computation formula to be adopted for each layer depends on the layer type (e.g., input, normalization, spatial pooling, internal layer) and the presence of recursion~\cite{Montavon2019}.